Last Updated on

 But, it’s true that there are mixed feelings.
 The negative aspect of buying the Epiphone acoustic electric guitar is quality control.
 Some buyers received a defective guitar either with dead pickup systems, warped necks, and broken chrome tuning machines.

-The biggest complaint is the fret buzz.
+The biggest complaint about the Epiphone PR-4E is the fret buzz.
 While this guitar is definitely not the greatest for shedding, we don’t expect any newbies to be at this level anyway.